stevejoluc/stevejoluc.github.io/docs/index.md

     * Raspberry Pi :fontawesome-brands-raspberry-pi:

 ### Sports
-??? summary "Golf"
+#### Golf
 I started getting into golf around 2019.
 Although I do not get to go as often as I would like to, golf has found its way into my heart.
 If you have a set up clubs, lets grab a tee time together!

+!!! cite ""
     **Current clubs**:

     * PXG

-??? summary "Football"
+#### Football
 I never played football in school growing up but you can bet I will always be watching every Sunday!

+!!! cite ""
     **Favorite teams**:

     * Chargers :material-lightning-bolt:
     * Cardinals

-??? summary "Soccer"
+#### Soccer
 I grew up playing soccer.
 I started when I was 3 and played all the way up to college.
 Even though I do not watch soccer that often, soccer taught me lots of valuable lessons and helped shape me into the leader I am today

+!!! cite ""
     **Soccer taught me**:

     * Leadership